day8/re-frame-10x/docs/HyperlinkedInformation/EventCodeTracing.md

 ## Event Handler Tracing

-See the execution trace of your event handler.
-See it deeply.
+Look deeply into the execution trace of your event handler.

-This panel shows you exactly how your event handler "executed" - form by form.
-The UI allows you to inspect every argument and every return value for every form.
-And it relates all execution back to the source code of your function.
+This panel shows how your event handler "executed" - form by form.
+It allows you to inspect every argument and every return value, and it orients execution trace back to the original source code.

 ### Show Me

-Here's what it looks like if you set it up:
+Source code for the event handler is show at the top, and the form by form exection trace is shown as row after row underneath.
+The indent level of the row indicates the nesting of the form being executed.

 ![Estim8 demo](/docs/images/estim8-demo.png)